-Our 10 day trip to Italy included: two days in Rome, an overnight in Orvieto, two days driving around the Val d’Orcia based in Montepulciano, two days in Chianti based outside of Greve in Chianti, 3 days and 2 nights in Cinque Terre, a stopover in Pisa and two days and nights in Venice.
-This post covers our third day of three days in Cinque Terre.
+I spent 10 days travelling Italy with my mom and stepdad.
+The trip included: two days in Rome, an overnight in Orvieto, two days driving around the Val d’Orcia based in Montepulciano, two days in Chianti based outside of Greve in Chianti, 3 days and 2 nights in Cinque Terre, a stopover in Pisa and two days and nights in Venice.
+This post covers our third day in Cinque Terre.

 Our third day in Cinque Terre started with breakfast at Il Pirata delle Cinque Terre (located next door to our accommodation).
-Afterwards we left our luggage behind and hopped on the train to Riomaggiore, the final of the five towns.
+Afterwards we left our luggage behind and hopped on the train to Riomaggiore, the last of the five towns in the Cinque Terre.

-Leaving the train station, we followed the crowd up, up and further up, to eventually get up to the top of the town to visit the town’s church.
+Leaving the train station, we followed the crowd up, up and up some more, to eventually arrive at the top of the town to visit its church.
+I’m always amazed at how grand the churches are in these relatively small towns!

 After the church, the road starts to slope downwards, eventually arriving at the small harbour.
-The town was quite busy, with the most people we’d seen besides earlier in the morning when we left Vernazza.
+It was mid-morning and the town was quite busy, with the most people we’d seen other than earlier in the morning when we left Vernazza.
 I’m guessing it was probably due to the weather clearing after the rainy day the day before.
 All this walking required a gelato and shopping break.

 Seeing as it was a lovely day and it was our last chance to a swim, we used the change room near Monterosso’s new town’s beach and had a splash around in the waves.

-After drying off, we went to the Old Town for some exploring.
-Since we had all of our bags, I took the role as baggage guard sitting next to the church and did some pretty intense people watching.
-For dinner, we found a cute pizzeria and had a few beautiful pizzas and Italian beer (It’s more ‘Italian’ to drink beer instead of wine with pizza).
+After drying off, we went to Monterosso’s Old Town for some exploring.
+Since we had all of our bags, I took the role as baggage guard, sitting next to the church, taking the opportunity to do some pretty intense people watching.
+For dinner, we found a cute pizzeria and had a few beautiful pizzas and some Italian beer (it’s more ‘Italian’ to drink beer instead of wine with pizza).

 After our pizza, we still had some time to kill before our 9:30pm train, so we bought a bottle of wine (the same type as the night before) and the owner of the shop was nice enough to not only open it for us, but to give us two plastic takeaway cups to drink it.
+I love how Italians seem to know exactly what you need!
 Between our time waiting for the train along the promenade and the train ride I think we finished it off!

 While we were waiting for the train, we heard a group of people talking to a very distressed French lady who couldn’t speak a word of English.
 Knowing French, we went over to try to help and we were able to figure out that she had lost her husband, had no money or her hotel key with her and had no idea what to do.
 We eventually had to leave to catch the train so we had to leave her with a few American tourists trying to calm her down.
 I’ve wondered what happened to her …